th-we/deskflow-wiki/Building.md

       - After you have `vcpkg.exe` in `C:\vcpkg` be sure to run `vcpkg integrate install`
       - Note the "toolchain" it tells you to use for CMake; we will need this to configure.
       - Be sure to add `%VCPKG_ROOT%` to your `PATH` env var.

    1. [WiX](https://github.com/wixtoolset/wix/releases)

+ Tip: Initial configuration using vcpkg can take awhile since it will checkout and build all dependencies this is the easiest way to configure the project on windows.
+If you do not want to build a dependency (or any of them) You must
+  1. Edit the `vcpkg.config` file to remove the items you do will install manually, This must happen before you attempt to configure the project.
+OR when configuring the project without CMAKE_TOOLCHAIN_FILE set to the vcpkg toolchain.
+  1. Install the item manually and make sure that cmake can find it, usually this involves adding the path where the projects *.cmake file is located to your PATH
+  1. In the case of Qt also add the path of the qt tools to your PATH

 ## macOS
  Getting started on macOS you will need to have the following tools